gardener/gardener-extension-provider-aws/docs/usage-as-end-user.md

 ## CSI volume provisioners

-Every AWS shoot cluster that has at least Kubernetes v1.18 will be deployed with the AWS EBS CSI driver.
+Every AWS shoot cluster will be deployed with the AWS EBS CSI driver.
 It is compatible with the legacy in-tree volume provisioner that was deprecated by the Kubernetes community and will be removed in future versions of Kubernetes.
 End-users might want to update their custom `StorageClass`es to the new `ebs.csi.aws.com` provisioner.
-Shoot clusters with Kubernetes v1.17 or less will use the in-tree `kubernetes.io/aws-ebs` volume provisioner in the kube-controller-manager and the kubelet.

 ### Node-specific Volume Limits